ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

      Subject: here's a sample
 ~~~

-In this case, the DKIM "d=" parameter and the visible From: header field have
+In this case, the DKIM "d=" parameter and the RFC5322.From header field have
 identical DNS domains.
 Thus, the identifiers are in alignment.

 Example 2: DKIM in alignment (parent):